Who Is Jesus…and Why Is He So Important to Us?

 At the end of the feast, Jesus got separated from His parents.
 And as any parents would, they became anxious when they could not find Him amongst their friends and relatives.

-Then surprisingly, they found Him in the temple after 3 days of searching.
+Then surprisingly, they found Him in the temple after three days of searching.
 He was sitting in the temple with the religious teachers, asking them deep spiritual questions.

 Years later, Jesus began His ministry at 30 years of age (Luke 3:23).
-He was crucified about 3 years later.
+He was crucified about three years after that.

-The Bible specifically mentions that Jesus came to take away our sins, and that He did not sin (1 John 3:5).
-He left His throne to experience earthly life and to be “sin for us,” and to bear its consequences so we can have an opportunity to live with Him eternally (2 Corinthians 5:21).
+The Bible specifically mentions that Jesus came to take away our sins and that He did not sin (1 John 3:5).
+He left His throne to experience earthly life, to be “sin for us,” and to bear its consequences so we can have an opportunity to live with Him eternally (2 Corinthians 5:21).